Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 - Professional and ethical responsibilities.

-270 hours may sound like a lot, but every semester hour of class you take through a college or university can count for up to 15 education hours.
+Two hundred seventy hours may sound like a lot, but every semester hour of class you take through a college or university can count for up to 15 education hours.
 At the bachelor’s level, a single class is often worth two to three semester hours or 30 to 45 education hours.
+Keep in mind that not all bachelor’s programs will automatically fulfill the 270-hour requirement, so you may need to supplement your degree coursework with additional training.

 Ethics Training Requirements